RivenHexagon/NNF/CoreConceptVideos.md

 ## [Big Banks Part Two](https://youtu.be/OzEZ0i2ma8A "Big Banks II - YouTube") - Ep 3 / - - -
 ### The gist of it: Don't use sentiment as a real indicator

+*   **Don't use** sentiment indicators **as a real indicator** in your algoithm *(t=28:55)*.
+    Because it doesn't matter where traders currently are, but where they are going.
+There are good indicators that can tell, but we have to find them!
+    VP gives hints in different places, but we've gotta find them on our own.
 *   Words on success rate of [followers](https://nononsenseforex.com/testimonials/ "Testimonials") *(t=05:20)*
 *   Recap on Big Banks' behavior (t=11:55)
 *   There are two *Sentiment Indicators (t=20:05)*